junedkh/jmdkh-mltb/README.md

 - Rss for each user with tag
 - Sudo settings to control users feeds
 - All functions have been improved using buttons from one command.
+### Rclone
+- Download and Upload using rclone
+- Ability to choose config, remote and path from list with buttons
+- Ability to set rclone flags
 ### Overall
 - Docker image support for linux `amd64, arm64/v8, arm/v7`
 - Switch from sync to async